 You may have heard the saying before that goes something like “There are two things in life you shouldn’t cheap out on – your boots and your bed.
 You spend all day in one and all night in the other.”
 As a trade professional, you know better than anyone that a good pair of work boots is important.
-You’ve been buying boots for years, but if you’re looking for a new pair and want to know what’s out there in 2018 – or want advice for your apprentice – check out this helpful guide we’ve compiled.
+You’ve been buying boots for years, but if you’re looking for a new pair and want to know what’s out there – or want advice for your apprentice – check out this helpful guide we’ve compiled.
 We combed through all the preexisting boot guides we could find, looked through all the sites, and boiled it down to the best work boots for plumbers.

 Here’s a quick look at our top picks.
 Click on the brand to view the boots, and refer to our chart to see all the qualities that they have to offer.
 Want more details?
 Scroll down to see in-depth descriptions of these qualities, along with links to shop both men’s and women’s plumbing work boots in each category.

 Our Top Picks